alfiopuglisi/guietta/docs/intro.rst

       [  'Result:  -->'  , 'result' ,  _  ,    _   ,       _        ],
       [  _               ,    _     ,  _  ,    _   ,      Quit      ] )

 can you *see* the GUI?
 Right in the code?
 We can add then the behaviour with a few more lines::

-    while True:
-        name, event = gui.get()

-        if name == 'Calculate':
+    with gui.Calculate:
        gui.result = float(gui.a) + float(gui.b)

-        elif name is None:
-            break
+    gui.run()

 That's enough to get it working!
-That was 15 lines in total, including a few blank ones for clarity.
+That was 11 lines in total, including a few blank ones for clarity.

-Here is the result on my computer:
+And here is the result on my computer:

 .. image:: example.png

-Of course users are devious, so as a minimum we should add some exception catching where the result is calculated, otherwise the code will break if something that is not a number is found in the input widgets.
-But that's true in any program.
+It's *that* simple.

+.. note:: for IPython users: if you type the previous example on the command
+          prompt, it may or may not work (it appears to work on recent ipython versions).
+IPython does strange things
+          with the command history.
+If it does not work, put the example into a file and run it.

 What Guietta is
 ---------------